 Farmers have been given permission to eradicate voles with poison!

-We consider laying poison for ingestion by voles as an extreme and dangerous solution to manage voles in farmland.
+We consider this method of small rodent eradication, specifically aerial application of poison for ingestion, as an extreme and dangerous solution to manage voles in our agricultural and farmland landscapes.

 22.8.2019 It has been confirmed that two white storks were poisoned by Stutox::

 Have you seen poison in a field or have you discovered an animal suspected of poisoning?

 Ornithologists continue to appeal to the public to be more aware of what is happening in the landscape.
 If you find that there is poison in a field or see there are dead animals, please send the information to the Central Institute for Supervising and Testing in Agriculture (ÚKZÚZ) email@example.com and a copy to ČSO firstname.lastname@example.org.